dcrozz/.hammerspoon/README.md

 		hyper + ;			set the window to the next monitor hyper + `			set the mouse to the center of next monitor hyper + i			hint
+		hyper + '			rotate the second screen 90
 The shortcuts of apps
 ----
 ###Examples